klauspost/rawspeed/README.md

 ### Canon sRaw/mRaw
 Canon reduced resolution Raws (mRaw/sRaw) are returned as RGB with 3 component per pixel without whitebalance compensation, so color balance should match ordinary CR2 images.
 The subsampled color components are linearly interpolated.

 This is complicated further by the fact that Canon has changed the way they store the sraw whitebalance values.
-This means that on newer cameras, you might have to specify `invert_sraw_wb` as a hint to properly decode the whitebalance on these casmeras.
-To see examples of this, search cameras.xml for "invert_sraw_wb".
+This means that on newer cameras, you might have to specify `invert_sraw_wb` as a hint to properly decode the whitebalance on these cameras.
+To see examples of this, search `cameras.xml` for `invert_sraw_wb`.

 ### Sigma Foveon
 Sigma Foveon (x3f-based) images are delivered as raw image values. dcraw offers a "cleanup" function, that will reduce noise in Foveon images.
 RawSpeed does not have an equivalent function, so if you want to use RawSpeed as a drop-in replacement, you will either have to convert the dcraw `foveon_interpolate`, or implement similar noise reduction, if you want it.